-The following table sets forth information concerning total compensation for services rendered to us during the past three fiscal years that was earned by (1) our Chief Executive Officer and (2) all of our other executive officers who served in such capacities as of October 31, 2005 and whose salary and bonus for fiscal year 2005 exceeded \$100,000.
-No stock appreciation rights were granted to, or exercised by, any of the following persons during fiscal year 2005, and, as of October 31, 2005, none of such persons held any stock appreciation rights.
-In August 2005, however, we granted stock options to our executive officers as shown below.
+The following table sets forth information concerning total compensation for services rendered to us during the past three fiscal years that was earned by (1) our Chief Executive Officer and (2) all of our other executive officers who served in such capacities as of October 31, 2006 and whose salary and bonus for fiscal year 2006 exceeded \$100,000.
+No stock options, nor stock appreciation rights, were granted to, or exercised by, any of the following persons during fiscal year 2006, and, as of October 31, 2006, none of such persons held any stock appreciation rights.
+Stock options held by executive officers as of October 31, 2006 are shown below on page 20.